TTP-Team-3/Capstone-1-Backend/api/Amazon_S3_Integration.md

 - upload.array() will take an array of "files" named "media".
 The name "media" can be literally anything, just depends on what you name the array of files being sent from the client.
 - upload.array() will store the file buffers in req.files when it is done.
 */
+router.post(
+  "/",
+  [authenticateJWT, upload.array("media", 10)],
-router.post("/", upload.array("media", 10), async (req, res) => {
+  async (req, res) => {
     // We use UUID's to prevent file name collision, which will overwrite one file over the other.
-We will also use it to retrieve the media later so we store it in our Postgres DB. const imageIds = [];
+We will also use it to retrieve the media later so we store it in our Postgres DB. const image_uuids = [];
     // S3 does not allow you to upload several files at once, so we have to loop for (let i = 0; i < req.files.length; i++) {
       const buffer = await sharp(req.files[i].buffer)
-      .resize({ height: 1920, width: 1080, fit: "cover" })
+        .resize({ height: 1920, width: 1080, fit: "contain" })
-      .toBuffer(); //This is if you want to resize an image to be in portrait mode.
-The image wont get affected, but essentially black bars will fill the gaps. const uniqueImgId = crypto.randomUUID();
+        .toBuffer(); //This is for resizing an image to portrait mode.
+The image wont get affected, but black bars will fill the gaps. const uniqueImgId = crypto.randomUUID();
       const params = {
         Bucket: bucketName,
         Key: uniqueImgId,
-      Body: req.files[i].buffer,
+        Body: buffer, //This is strictly for image resizing, if uploading videos you would have to use req.files[i].buffer and or use another package to resize the video.
         ContentType: req.files[i].mimetype,
       };

       const command = new PutObjectCommand(params);
       // The following uses the s3Client variable we made earlier, to store to the AWS DB bucket await s3.send(command);
-    // Upon successful completion we also save the UUID in our array imageIds.push(uniqueImgId);
+      // Upon successful completion we also save the UUID in our array image_uuids.push(uniqueImgId);
     }

-  // After uploading to S3, we now post to our DB, and instead of uploading media, we will upload the array of UUID's.
+    await Echoes.create({
       /*
-    Sequelize post to DB code goes here
-  */
+    Include here all relevant info for creating the echo */
+      image_uuids,
+    });

     res.send(post);
-});
+  },
+);
 ```

 ### Getting from our Bucket